zhongliliu/elastool/README.md

 # ElasTool

-ElasTool is an innovative Python-based toolkit specifically designed for computing the second-order elastic constants (SOECs) and mechanical properties of crystal systems of 3D, 2D, coaxially rolled 2D-based van der Waals, and 1D nanotube structures.
-The software utilizes three kinds of strain-matrix sets: High-Efficiency Strain-Matrix Sets (OHESS) [1], Universal Linear-Independent Coupling Strains (ULICS) [2], and All-Single-Element Strain-Matrix Sets (ASESS) [1], enabling automatic and efficient calculation of the SOECs.
+**ElasTool** (*Elastic Analysis and Simulation Toolkit for Optimized Observations and Learning*) is a powerful and innovative Python-based toolkit optimized for computing the second-order elastic constants (SOECs) and mechanical properties of crystal systems across different dimensions, including 3D structures, 2D materials, coaxially rolled 2D-based van der Waals nanostructures, and 1D nanotubes.
+It harnesses first-principles Density Functional Theory (DFT) and ab initio molecular dynamics, making it ideal for analyzing both zero-temperature and finite-temperature conditions.

-## 1. About ElasTool
+##  About ElasTool

 ElasTool offers a flexible approach to determining elastic constants and mechanical properties of various materials at zero and finite temperatures and pressures, providing a broad scope of utility across different material conditions.
 It seamlessly integrates with the VASP electronic structure code.
 However, its architecture is open and can easily implement interfaces to other DFT packages.
 If you are interested in such extensions, please don't hesitate to contact the authors for further guidance and support with the ElasTool source code.

-### Publications
-- [1] Z.-L. Liu, C.E.
-Ekuma, W.-Q. Li, J.-Q. Yang, and X.-J. Li, *ElasTool: An automated toolkit for elastic constants calculation*, Computer Physics Communications 270, 108180, 2022.
-- [2] R. Yu, J. Zhu, and H. Q. Ye, *Calculations of single-crystal elastic constants made simple*, Comput.
-Phys.
-Commun., 181:671, 2010.
-- [3] C.E.
-Ekuma and Z. L. Liu, *Mechanical properties and hardness of boron pnicogens BX (X = N, P, As)*, Materialia 14, 100904 (2020).
-- [4] Z.-L. Liu, Y.-D. Wei, X.-D. Xu, W.-Q. Li, G. Lv, J.-Q. Yang, X.-J. Li, and C. E. Ekuma, *Investigating elastic constants across diverse strain-matrix sets*, Comput.
-Mater.
-Sci., 2023.
-- [5] S.M.
-Kastuar, C.E.
-Ekuma, Z.-L. Liu, *Efficient prediction of temperature-dependent elastic and mechanical properties of 2D materials*, Nature Scientific Reports 12, 3776 (2022)
+The software utilizes three kinds of strain-matrix sets: High-Efficiency Strain-Matrix Sets (OHESS), Universal Linear-Independent Coupling Strains (ULICS), and All-Single-Element Strain-Matrix Sets (ASESS) [1], enabling automatic and efficient calculation of the SOECs.

-## 2. Key Features
+##  Key Features

 The ElasTool toolkit offers several features, including:
 - Easy to use (installation and running)